Cat registry: History

 The internationally broadest organisation is the Fédération Internationale Féline (FIFe, founded 1949 in Paris, and presently based in Belgium), which is a worldwide federation of member cat registries, with a large European and South American presence.
 The World Cat Federation (WCF, founded 1988 in Rio de Janeiro, presently based in Germany), has a strong presence in Latin America, throughout Western Europe, and in countries of the former USSR.
-It is organized on a similar basis to FIFe but has a much more permissive approach to new breed acceptance.
+It is organised on a similar basis to FIFe but has a much more permissive approach to new breed acceptance.
 Like CFA, WCF provides a cattery registration service (to "reserve" cattery names and prevent others from using conflicting ones).

 While some cat registries forbid the practice, it is now common to allow a cat to be registered by more than one registry.
-The World Cat Congress (WCC) is an international coordinating organization of the largest cat registries.
+The World Cat Congress (WCC) is an international coordinating organisation of the largest and most reputable cat registries.
 WCC operates an "open-door" policy by which cats registered with one WCC registry can be shown under the rules of another WCC registry.
-Going further, the World Cat Federation, a WCC member accepts half again as many breeds as it publishes standards for, because it accepting the standards of TICA, FIFe, and several other WCC-affiliated federations, though it has also produced some nomenclatural conflicts with some of them.
+Going further, WCC-member WCF accepts half again as many breeds as it publishes standards for, because it accepting the standards of TICA, FIFe, and several other WCC-affiliated federations, though it has also produced some nomenclatural conflicts with some of them.

-Some independent cat registries specialize in particular types of cats that are ineligible for registration with a major registry due to breed restrictions or certain genetic traits.
-For example, The Dwarf Cat Association recognizes breeds derived from the short-legged Munchkin (a cat body type genetic mutation) which are banned by FIFe and some other registries.
-The Rare and Exotic Feline Registry specializes in cats derived from (or alleged to derive from) hybridization with wildcat species.
+Some independent cat registries specialise in particular types of cats that are ineligible for registration with a major registry due to breed restrictions or certain genetic traits.
+For example, The Dwarf Cat Association recognises breeds derived from the short-legged Munchkin (a cat body type genetic mutation), which are banned by FIFe and some other registries.
+The Rare and Exotic Feline Registry specialises in cats derived from (or alleged to derive from) hybridisation with wildcat species.

+Breed registration

 Recognition levels

 Most registries offer several levels of recognition (often called registers).
 The actual designations differ between registries, but typically these are: